hermangroup/docs/masternodes/setup-cdmn.rst

    - IPFS Required: Yes
    - IPv4 and IPv6 address required

-In this guide, we will setup a Voting Masternode with collateral of 100.
-If you are looking to setup a Content Distribution Masternode with collateral of 5000, Histora Team will release that guide after they are activated on block 151,000.
+In this guide, we will setup a Content Distribution Masternode (CDMN) with collateral of 5000.

 .. _vps-setup: